Agentz47/SmartLibraryManagement/README.md

 **Student ID:** K2530341
 **Version:** 1.0

-## Overview
+## About This Project

-The Smart Library Management System (SLMS) is a comprehensive Java application with a JavaFX GUI and CSV-based persistence.
-It implements multiple design patterns and supports role-based functionality for librarians and users (students, faculty, guests).
+This is my library management system built with Java and JavaFX.
+It's a complete solution for managing books, users, borrowing, and reservations in a library.
+I implemented 6 different design patterns and used CSV files to store all the data.

-## Features
+## Main Features

-- **Book Management**: Full CRUD operations for books
+- **Book Management**: Add, edit, delete books with auto-generated IDs
-- **User Management**: Full CRUD operations for users
+- **User Management**: Manage students, faculty, and guest users
-- **Borrow/Return System**: Automatic fine calculation based on membership type
+- **Borrow/Return**: Books can be borrowed and returned with automatic fine calculation
-- **Reservation Queue**: FIFO reservation system with 48-hour hold window
+- **Reservation System**: Users can reserve borrowed books and get notified when available
-- **Notifications**: Observer pattern-based notification system
+- **Notifications**: Real-time notifications using Observer pattern
-- **Reports**: Most-borrowed books, active borrowers, overdue books
+- **Reports**: Generate reports for overdue books, most borrowed books etc
-- **Design Patterns**: Observer, Strategy, Builder, Command, State, Decorator
+- **Design Patterns**: I used Observer, Strategy, Builder, Command, State, and Decorator patterns

-## Technology Stack
+## Technologies Used

 - **Java:** 17
-- **GUI Framework:** JavaFX 21
+- **GUI:** JavaFX 21
 - **Build Tool:** Maven
 - **Testing:** JUnit 5
-- **CSV Library:** OpenCSV 5.9
+- **CSV:** OpenCSV 5.9
-- **Code Coverage:** JaCoCo
+- **Coverage:** JaCoCo

 ## Project Structure